Champaign Personal Injury Lawyers

 Our legal team has experience with a variety of personal injury cases.
 Each type of case presents unique factors and challenges.
 Our personal injury practice includes services for:

-- Animal bites: Whether you were bitten by a domestic pet, a farm animal, or something more exotic, a bite can be a very serious injury, especially if it becomes infected or the creature was venomous in the first place.
+- Dog bites and animal attacks: Whether you were bitten by a domestic pet, a farm animal, or something more exotic, a bite can be a very serious injury, especially if it becomes infected or the creature was venomous in the first place.
 If the owner of the animal failed to take reasonable steps to keep it from causing you harm, you may be entitled to damages.

 - Brain injuries: The brain is one of the most important organs in the human body.
 Brain injuries can have devastating consequences, from short-term cognitive issues to lifelong loss of functionality, even if the injury is not apparent from the outside.
 Whether you’ve suffered a concussion, a contusion, or any other type of brain injury, we can help you hold the person who caused it accountable.